/

 Solar and battery integration works on most new commercial developments.
 The question isn't whether it works technically, but which model best aligns with your development’s commercial objectives.

-How will your recover your investment?
+How will you recover your investment?

 1. Green lease premium.

-2. On sell the electricity to your tenants.
+2. Sell the electricity to your tenants.

 3. Reduce your operating costs.